James Barany James Barany

 Best known for his experimental animations, Barany is a former recipient of the Mary Nohl Fellowship for Emerging Artists in Time Based Media andAnimation.

 Since 2005, his experimental animations have been screened at numerous regional and national festivals and venues including Black Maria International, Athens International, Transom Media, Humboldt International, ATHICA, Charles Allis Art Museum, Guenzel Gallery and the Wisconsin Film Festival.
+Whether static or moving, all of Barany’s work continues to examine and challenge theories of empathy and metacognition through direct personal experience and memory.

 Archives: Recital Series